Cognigy/Documentation/docs/live-agent/settings/account-settings.md

 # Account Settings

-_Account settings_ control the administration and optimization of Live Agent functionality within an organization.
+_Account Settings_ control the administration and optimization of Live Agent functionality within an organization.

 Only users having the `Administrator` role have access to the **Account Settings**.